Teodor Lippmaa

 Teodor Lippmaa (17 November 1892 in Riga – 27 January 1943 in Tartu) was a noted Estonian botanist.
 He was the president of the Estonian Naturalists' Society in 1939–1942.

 With Karl Eichwald (1889-1976) he edited the exsiccata work Eesti Taimed - Estonian Plants (1933-1939) distributed by the Botanical Museum of the University of Tartu.

 There is a monument honoring him in Tartu where he lived for much of his life.
 It was erected in 1982.

-Lippmaa was killed along with most of his family during a Soviet air raid in then German-occupied Tartu in 1943.
+Lippmaa was killed along with most of his family during a Soviet air raid in 1943.
 Lippmaa is buried at the Rahumäe cemetery in Tallinn.
 He was the father of Endel Lippmaa, also a well-known scientist.